-The consolidated financial statements as at March 31, 2013, and 2012, include the accounts of the Corporation, includes its 100% owned subsidiary, Global Edge Technology Limited, its 100% owned subsidiary Redstone Resources Limited, its 100% owned subsidiary GIN International Limited, and its 100% owned subsidiary Guangzhou Tai Eng Information Technology Limited in the People's Republic of China, together referred to as the "Corporation".
+The consolidated financial statements as at March 31, 2014, and 2013, include the accounts of the Corporation, includes its 100% owned subsidiary, Global Edge Technology Limited, its 100% owned subsidiary Redstone Resources Limited, its 100% owned subsidiary GIN International Limited, and its 100% owned subsidiary Guangzhou Tai Eng Information Technology Limited in the People's Republic of China, together referred to as the "Corporation".

 On September 28, 2012, the Corporation completed an arm's length share purchase agreement with Inphosoft Pte.
 Ltd. ("Inphosoft"), a private corporation governed by the laws of Singapore, to acquire all of the issued and outstanding shares of Inphosoft's wholly owned subsidiary, Inphosoft Group Pte.
-Ltd which wholly owns the subsidiaries of Inphosoft Technology Sdn Bhd, Inphosoft Malaysis Sdn Bhd, PT Inphosoft Indonesia, and Inphosoft Singapore Pte Ltd. The results of Inphosoft have been included with the results of the Corporation since September 28, 2012.
+Ltd which wholly owns the subsidiaries of Inphosoft Technology Sdn Bhd, Inphosoft Malaysis Sdn Bhd, Inphosoft Singapore Pte Ltd., and 99% owns PT Inphosoft Indonesia.
+The results of Inphosoft have been included with the results of the Corporation since September 28, 2012.

-All intercompany balances and transactions have been eliminated upon consolidation.
+All inter corporation balances and transactions have been eliminated upon consolidation.